Ethernal-Tech/gpjc-api/README.md

 These commands will start gpjc server on local machine(localhost).

-To run the program with different address for gpjc server use:
+To run the program with different address(not the localhost) for gpjc server for Windows use:
 ```bash
 cargo run --bin gpjc-api -- <address>
 ```
-For windows, or:
+For Linux based systems:
 ```bash
 cargo run --bin gpjc-api -- <address> <your-mssql-password>
 ```
-for linux based systems.

 To test out methods you can use(be aware of key duplication when running these commands):
 - Start gpjc server: